kazabooboo/gizra.com/app/_posts/2016-03-17-budget-goggles.md

 Gizra addresses this by defining the ambiguous with the simple but powerful principle that the __budget dictates the project__.
 It all begins (and ends) at the price estimation.
 Our budget breakdown creates a common language for all stakeholders and sets expectations early on.

 After a __discovery phase__, the project is broken down to __timeboxed tasks__ - each with a clear deadline and cost to produce the deliverable.
-We set the maximum time to complete a task at 12 hours (for us it means a cost of $1440) because this number is easily grasped by all stakeholders.
+We set the maximum time to complete a task at 12 hours because this number is easily grasped by all stakeholders.
 Every feature and bug has a price tag and we encourage our clients _not_ to try to buy them all (at least not at first).

 An example of our budget breakdown: